everypinio/hardpy/docs/about/frontend_sync.md

 - **name**: the name of the test suite.
 It is displayed in the header of the operator panel.
   The user can specify the name using the `tests_name` variable in the **jig.toml** file.
   If this variable is not set, the name will be taken from the directory name containing the tests.
+- **run_name**: what the run executes, displayed in the test history of the operator panel.
+  A run of a section is named after the section path (`autofocus/fine`), a run of a single module after its module id (`autofocus/test_1`), and a run of every test `full`.
+A run started outside the operator panel is named after its scope, `full` or `partial`.
+The variable is assigned automatically.
 - **dut**: DUT information.
 See the [dut](#dut) section for more information.
 - **process** information about the testing process.
 See the [process](#process) section for more information.
 - **modules**: module (pytest files) information.
 See the [modules](#modules) section for more information.